JoseRodriguez-CR/Books-RootLab-Project/README.md

 To avoid any collide in the same port between the app running and the JSON Server, the dev option in the script contained in package JSON was updated to "dev": "next dev -p 8080"; in order to avoid any problem.
-That means you need to use the next URL to test this Book App:
+That means you need to use the next URL to test this Books App:

                             http://localhost:8080/